-The State Government has provided a $70 million capital investment towards mental health services for Far North Queensland.
+The State Government has provided a $70 million capital investment towards a new mental health unit at Cairns Hospital to provide acute mental health services for Far North Queenslanders.

-Following this, a robust planning process including clinicians, architects, engineers, consumer representatives and health facility planners was ongoing throughout 2019 to obtain resolution on designs and plans for the mental health unit.
+A robust planning process including clinicians, architects, engineers, consumer representatives and health facility planners took place throughout 2019 to develop detailed designs and plans for the Mental Health Unit.

 This process led to the decision to develop a 53-bed multi-storey acute care facility on-site at Cairns Hospital on the corner of Lake Street and Kerwin Street.
 This outcome will create five extra beds for the mental health service.

 To cater for the seamless provision of inpatient mental health services to the community during construction of the new facility, an interim unit with 20 beds has been opened inside the hospital in D Block.